mwpowellhtx/perils-of-npc/README.md

 perils-of-npc
 =============

 The perils of NPC.
 What do I mean by that?
 I'm glad you asked.
+Actually, I'll just preface by explaining: "perils" and "perilous" are catch words to get you hooked.
+There are perils, pitfalls, and other opportunities to really foul the thing up and get stranded pretty quickly, but there's no need to be that mystified by it when you follow a methodical approach to decomposing the problem.

 NPC primarily referring to [INotifyPropertyChanged] (http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx).